Magehaven: Harry Potter Themed Camp 2017 | McDonough, GA

 Arrival on the first day of MageHaven begins with the campers being sorted into their houses.
-After being sorted the campers will begin participation in a variety of different daily projects which may include: History of Magic, Potions, Astronomy, Wandore, Arithmancy, Divination, Defense Against the Ark Arts, Broomlore, Ancient Runes, Herbology, Charms, Transfiguration, The Tales of Beedle the Bard, Care of Magical Creatures, & even Quidditch!
+After being sorted the campers will begin participation in a variety of different daily projects which may include: History of Magic, Potions, Astronomy, Wandore, Arithmancy, Divination, Defense Against the Dark Arts, Broomlore, Ancient Runes, Herbology, Charms, Transfiguration, Care of Magical Creatures, & even play a game of Muggle Quidditch!

 Join the MageHaven Camp fun!

 Campers MUST bring a high level of excitement AND their own lunch each day.

 Chris Seckinger has a BFA in Art Education from Georgia State University.

 He taught in the public school system for 11 years, both elementary and middle school (K-8th grade), became a stay-at-home Dad for a number of years, and is currently a vendor at fantasy-science fiction-anime-fandom conventions where he sells his artistic creations and other collectibles.

 He read all of the Harry Potter books as they were released, has read dozens of commentary, study guides, and trivia books about the wonderful wizarding world of Harry and his friends, and runs a magical convention in Atlanta, CONjuration (www.conjurationcon.com) that focuses on Harry Potter, Lord of the Rings, Narnia, and everything magical!